PRODUCT CATEGORIES

 On Center Spacing

-6'' On Center Spacing Carpenters normally think in terms of "on center" spacing when installing Balusters.
+6'' On Center Baluster Spacing Carpenters normally think in terms of "on center" spacing when installing Balusters.
 That is, they want to know how far it is from the center of one Baluster to the center of the next.

 A very common spacing is 6" on center and that's usually what we recommend.
 This is partly a matter of personal taste, but if the spacing is too great, it can create sufficient space between pairs of Balusters to trap a child's head, or even to permit them to slip through.
 You should check your area's building code requirements on this point.